Skip to content

 Every municipality maintains a comprehensive plan (sometimes called a "general plan" or "master plan") that establishes the policy framework for development.
 The plan typically includes:

-Rhode Island sets the regulatory framework that governs how comp plan amendment decisions are made at the county and municipal level.
-State statutes define zoning authority, hearing requirements, and appeal processes that directly affect comp plan amendment outcomes in Providence.
+Rhode Island sets the regulatory framework that governs how comprehensive plan decisions are made at the county and municipal level.
+State statutes define zoning authority, hearing requirements, and appeal processes that directly affect comprehensive plan outcomes in Providence.

 View all Rhode Island zoning activity

-See how every comp plan amendment request in Providence was decided: the vote, the conditions attached, and how it moved through its hearings.
+See how every comprehensive plan request in Providence was decided: the vote, the conditions attached, and how it moved through its hearings.

 7-day free trial.
 Cancel anytime.